 Has your weather app ever given you false information?
 Has it ever told you it was dry outside only for the rain to pour when you’re getting ready for your afternoon jog?

 These inconsistencies often arise because there isn’t a weather station close to where you live.
-But if hyperlocal information is important to you, there is a solution.
+After all, if you don’t live around a lot of people, they can’t set up a weather station just for you and your two neighbors.
+But if hyper-local information is important to you, there is a solution.

 Ambient Weather WS-2902A

 If you are in search of a weather station, one to consider is the WS-2902A by Ambient Weather.
 This Arizona-based manufacturer is one of the leading names in the industry.

 The WS-2902A is a device that gives a wide range of information, including temperature, humidity, wind, rain, and solar radiation.
 It offers many options to store the data and share it with others.
 It also has a wi-fi connection and you can connect it to other services and schedule actions dependent on specific weather conditions.